machineagency/p5.fab-docs/content/docs/resources/tutorials/etch-a-sketch-tutorial.md

 ## Step 3: Print
-Connect to your print and start the print: the machine will home and set temperatures (as defined in `fabDraw`).
+Connect to your printer and start the print: the machine will home and set temperatures (as defined in `fabDraw`).
 Then, you can use your knobs to move the machine around.
 Press your button to start extruding; make sure you raise the z height up a little bit so filament can exit the nozzle.